-As a traumatic brain injury attorney in California Mr. Nadrich is an experienced trial lawyer and has dedicated himself to helping brain injury victims throughout the country.
-As a direct result to his efforts and philosophy, the Nadrich Law Firm has obtained over $15 million dollars in settlements and awards in the last year alone.
+As a traumatic brain injury attorney in California, Mr. Nadrich is an experienced trial lawyer and has dedicated himself to helping brain injury victims throughout the country.
+As a direct result to his efforts and philosophy, Nadrich & Cohen has obtained over $350,000,000 for its clients.

-With many decades of combined experience, the Law Offices of Nadrich & Cohen Accident Injury Lawyers and our highly experienced staff of trial attorneys, paralegals, investigators and law clerks have the expertise and ample resources to successfully research, investigate and litigate all of our clients personal injury claims no matter who or what.
-We obtain the best results possible for our clients.
+With many decades of combined experience, the traumatic brain injury attorneys at Nadrich & Cohen and our highly experienced staff of trial attorneys, paralegals, investigators and law clerks have the expertise and ample resources to successfully research, investigate and litigate your traumatic brain injury claim.
+Our head injury lawyers obtain the best results possible for our clients.

 Every year in the United States, approximately 270,000 people will experience a moderate or severe brain injury and approximately 70,000 people will die as a result of their injury.
 Of those injured survivors, 80,000 will suffer significant and often permanent disabilities.

 One of most difficult medical conditions associated with a brain injury is a coma.
 A coma is defined as a “sleep-like state from which an individual cannot be aroused”.
 The brain operates at different levels of consciousness with the highest being sharp, quick to respond and alert and the lowest being the last state before death, also referred to as a state of coma.

 Comas suffered as a result of a brain injury will generally occur abruptly and be followed by a gradual or progressive recovery process and studies show that if a patient in a coma survives the first seven to ten days following the injury, long-term survival can often be expected.
 The level of recovery will often depend on the severity of the injury.
 However, it is not uncommon for victims of brain injury to remain in a coma indefinitely.